davidsunuwar007/DOS-attack-simulation-and-Wireshark-analysis/README.md

 This will slow down the Victim server and eventually freeze or crash the machine.
 Before that happens, we go to Wireshark, stop the capture and save it for analysis later.

-- This way we successfully DOS attacked a machine with SYN flood.
+- This way, we successfully DOS attacked a machine with SYN flood.
 We can stop the attack by pressing `Ctrl + Z` on our keyboard.

 # Analysing using Wireshark.
-We go to our Victim machine and open Wireshark.
+We went to our victim machine and opened Wireshark.
 After that, we import the saved network traffic capture and open it.
-Now the network traffic that was captured during the attack is displayed.
+Now, the network traffic that was captured during the attack is displayed.

 We can see above that there is a lot of incoming TCP traffic.
-As this is an unusual activity we want to study it.
-To filter the SYN packets without any acknowledgement among all the captures we use the following filter.
+As this is an unusual activity, we want to study it.
+To filter the SYN packets without any acknowledgement among all the captures, we use the following filter.
 `tcp.flags.syn == 1 and tcp.flags.ack == 0
 `
 We can see a lot of SYN packets are coming in a very tiny time frame.
-Although they are coming from different IP sources, the destination port is 80 for all packets.
+Although they come from different IP sources, the destination port is 80 for all packets.
 They are also of identical length of 120 and window size 64.
 This clearly indicates a TCP SYN flood attack